ucsc/site-giving/source/_posts/2011-01-01-stephen-klein.md

 excerpt: "Ask Stephen Klein (Cowell ’72) what areas of UC Santa Cruz he chooses to support, and the short answer is–many.
 Klein, a regional administrator for the County of Los Angeles Public Library, gives to scholarships, Cowell College, the University Library, and The Lionel Cantú Gay, Lesbian, Bisexual, Transgender, Intersex Resource Center."
 see_also_links:
 pull_quote: false
-pull_quote_author: Jason
+pull_quote_author:
 hero:
   use: true
-  image: klein.jpg #hero-sustainable-legacy.jpg #best at 1000px by 450px
+  image: klein.jpg #best at 1000px by 450px
   alt_text: photo of Stephen Klein
   vertical: bottom #options: top, bottom
   horizontal: left #options: left, right